mjs/imapclient/doc/src/advanced.rst

-ssl                  bool    Use SSL/TLS to connect. starttls             bool    Use STARTTLS to connect. ssl_check_hostname   bool    If true and SSL is in use, check that certificate matches the hostname (defaults to true) ssl_verify_cert      bool    If true and SSL is in use, check that the certifcate is valid (defaults to true). ssl_ca_file          string  If SSL is true, use this to specify certificate authority certs to validate with. timeout              int     Time out I/O operations after this many seconds. oauth2               bool    If true, use OAUTH2 to authenticate (``username`` and ``password`` are ignored).
+ssl                  bool    Use SSL/TLS to connect. starttls             bool    Use STARTTLS to connect. ssl_check_hostname   bool    If true and SSL is in use, check that certificate matches the hostname (defaults to true) ssl_verify_cert      bool    If true and SSL is in use, check that the certificate is valid (defaults to true). ssl_ca_file          string  If SSL is true, use this to specify certificate authority certs to validate with. timeout              int     Time out I/O operations after this many seconds. oauth2               bool    If true, use OAUTH2 to authenticate (``username`` and ``password`` are ignored).